 - Malt Profile Designed To Support The Decadent Beer

-This of these beers as an almost smoothie of intense fruit flavors.
+These beers could be described as a smoothie-like brew full of intense fruit flavors.
 They will look, taste and smell of the fruit they were made from.

 While they are tart, they should not be aggressively sour.
 In addition, they should not have any artificial fruit flavors.
 To achieve this, only real fruit can be used.
 The brewery should focus on balance and drink-ability more than anything.